ymcsoft/function-utils/README.md

-# function-utils project
+# function-utils

-One Paragraph of project description goes here
+Simple library of function wrappers to allow checked exceptions in lambda expressions

 ## Getting Started